+

 Programme

-ULYSSES European Odyssey has four main strands, two of which focus on public engagement and celebration, through the Public Events and Public Symposia, and two on the importance of legacy, through the artists’ exchange of emerging artists and the publication of a book of 18 new writing commissions, ULYSSES European Odyssey.
+ULYSSES European Odyssey had four main strands, two of which focused on public engagement and celebration, through the Public Events and Public Symposia (the latter culminating in the publication Will You Answer?
+309 Questions from Europe), and two on the importance of legacy, through the artists’ exchange of emerging artists and the publication of a book of 18 new writing commissions, ULYSSES European Odyssey.

 Read more